Saunved/mint-css/docs/class-list.md

-.btn-float | defines a button with a box shadow that loses that box shadow on hover .btn-raise | defines a button that acquires a box shadow on hover .btn-rounded | defines a button with rounded corners .btn-light | defines a light-colored button .btn-secondary | defines a button with a secondary background color .btn-accent | defines a button with an accent background color .btn-circle | defines a circular button
+.btn-float | defines a button with a box shadow that loses that box shadow on hover .btn-raise | defines a button that acquires a box shadow on hover .btn-rounded | defines a button with rounded corners .btn-light | defines a light background button .btn-dark | defines a dark background button .btn-secondary | defines a button with a secondary background color .btn-accent | defines a button with an accent background color .btn-circle | defines a circular button